Microchip-MPLAB-Harmony/classb_sam_e5x_d5x/docs/sam_e5x_d5x/docs/usage.md

 1. This self-test uses the RTC peripheral.
 Thus, if it is used during run-time, the RTC shall not be used by the application for continuous modes such as real time clock or calendar.
 If the RTC is used for some other purpose, it must be reconfigured after running the clock self-test.
+2. This self-test configures XOSC32K to clock the RTC.
+If the application cannot afford to reconfigure the XOSC32K, this self-test cannot not be used during run-time.
-2. Keep the clock test duration lesser than the WDT timeout period, to avoid the WDT resetting the device.
+3. Keep the clock test duration lesser than the WDT timeout period, to avoid the WDT resetting the device.

 Flow chart of the self-test for CPU clock frequency